HiP-App/HiP-CmsWebApi/README.md

 For getting the project to run with Visual Studio Code, you will have to execute a few more steps:

- * go to the Debug view and click the run button - you will be asked if a launch configuration should be created (click yes)
+ * go to the Debug view and click the run button - a prompt will appear asking for the launch configuration's target -- choose .NET
- * in the created `tasks.json`, add the following line: `"options": { "cwd": "${workspaceRoot}/src/Api" },`
  * in the created `launch.json`:
    * replace every occurence of `${workspaceRoot}` with `${workspaceRoot}/src/Api`
    * add `"env": { "ASPNETCORE_ENVIRONMENT": "Development" }` to your run configurations
+ * click run again, which will complain about no task runner being configured -- choose .NET as your task runner, which will create a `tasks.json` file
+ * in the created `tasks.json`, add the following line: `"options": { "cwd": "${workspaceRoot}/src/Api" },`

 ## How to develop